I. Procedure Summary and Purpose

 Fraud takes many forms.
 Examples include misconduct such as untruthful financial reporting, expense report falsification, dishonest or false worker's compensation or insurance claims, kickbacks, bid rigging, and misuse of University checks, credit cards, computers, or services.

 Fraud both undermines trust and depletes the University and the department involved of vital resources.
-Every member of the Worcester State community, regardless of his or her position, is expected to cooperate and assist in preventing or identifying fraud.
+Every member of the WSU community, regardless of his or her position is expected to cooperate and assist in preventing or identifying fraud.

 Chapter 149, Section 185 of the General Laws protects public employees who wish to make disclosures to expose violations of law or risk to public health, safety or environmental in a "whistleblower" mode.

-The President, Vice- Presidents, Associate Vice-Presidents, Deans, Heads of Departments and area managers will treat all information received confidentially.
+The President, Vice-Presidents, Associate Vice-Presidents, Deans, Heads of Departments and area managers will treat all information received confidentially.
 Although University management prefers that sources identify themselves when reporting suspicion of fraud, anonymous fraud allegations will be accepted for consideration when supported by reasonable facts and circumstances.
-Such allegations should be mailed (mark envelope “Confidential”) to the Director of Human Resources Office in the Administration Building.
-The Office of the Inspector General Hotline (1-800-MISUSED or ( www.ed.gov/missused ) is also available.
+Such allegations should be mailed (mark envelope "Confidential") to the Director Of Human Resources Office in the Administration Building.
+The Office of the Inspector General Hotline (1-800-MISUSED).

 - Send an e-mail to email@example.com